hazelcast/hazelcast-reference-manual/src/QueryIndexing.md

 <br></br>
 ![image](images/NoteSmall.jpg) ***NOTE:*** *Starting with Hazelcast 3.9, if you configure the data structure to use [High-Density Memory Store](#configuring-high-density-memory-store) ***and*** indexes, the indexes are automatically stored in the High-Density Memory Store as well.
 This prevents from running into full GCs, when doing a lot of updates to index.*

+#### Indexing Attributes with ValueExtractor

+You can also define custom attributes that may be referenced in predicates, queries and indexes.
+Custom attributes can be defined by implementing a `ValueExtractor`.
+Please see the [Indexing Custom Attributes section](#indexing-custom-attributes) for details.